lyokha/nginx-haskell-module/README.md

 ----------------------------

 There is another type of asynchronous handler declared with macro *NGX_EXPORT_ASYNC_ON_REQ_BODY*.
-It accepts two byte strings: the first, *lazy* byte string, is the client request's body buffers, the second, *strict* byte string, is the user parameter like in normal asynchronous handlers.
-The request body handler returns its result in a *lazy* byte string like normal asynchronous handlers.
+It accepts two bytestrings: the first, *lazy* bytestring, is the client request's body buffers, the second, *strict* bytestring, is the user parameter like in normal asynchronous handlers.
+The request body handler returns its result in a *lazy* bytestring like normal asynchronous handlers.
 It is possible to declare multiple request body handlers and mix them with other asynchronous handlers on the same level (e.g. in one nginx *location* or *location-if*).
 Here is an example from [test/tsung/nginx-async.conf](test/tsung/nginx-async.conf).

 ```haskell